Over-the-counter home test for COVID-19 gets US green light :: WRAL.com

 U.S. regulators Tuesday authorized the rapid coronavirus test, which can be done entirely at home.
 The announcement by the Food and Drug Administration represents another important — though incremental — step in efforts to expand testing options.

-The agency's action allows the test to be sold in places like drugstores "where a patient can buy it, swab their nose, run the test and find out their results in as little as 20 minutes,” said FDA Commissioner Stephen Hahn, in a statement.
+Regulators granted emergency use for a similar home test last month, but that one needs a doctor’s prescription.

-Regulators granted emergency use for a similar home test last month, but that one requires a doctor’s prescription.
+The agency's action Tuesday allows sales in places like drugstores "where a patient can buy it, swab their nose, run the test and find out their results in as little as 20 minutes,” said FDA Commissioner Stephen Hahn, in a statement.

 Initial supplies of the over-the-counter test will be limited.
 Australian manufacturer Ellume said it expects to produce 3 million tests next month before ramping up production over the first half of 2021.